SIU Center for Family Medicine - Lincoln

 At the SIU Center for Healthy Aging and Wellness, we offer Medication Assisted Recovery (MAR), therapy, and other supportive services, to help patients manage substance use disorders and move forward in their recovery.

 The center treats qualified patients with one of the most commonly used opioid use disorder medications, buprenorphine (Suboxone).
 Buprenorphine helps to normalize brain chemistry, block the euphoric effects of alcohol and opioids, relieve physiological cravings and normalize body functions.
 It is safe for long-term use.
+To learn more visit the MAR page.

 MAR helps reduce physical dependency on opioids while decreasing cravings and urges.
 MAR also lowers the risk of overdose.